Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 Some of the most common causes of water damage in apartments include leaking washers (left) and backed-up toilets (right)

-An upstairs unit is almost always the source of a leaking ceiling in the apartment below.
+An upstairs unit is almost always the source of an apartment ceiling leak.

 However, damage can sometimes result from building-wide plumbing issues.